Presteigne, St Andrew's Church

 A Church in Two Countries

-One curious historical twist is that St Andrew's is part of the CHurch of England, even though the church itself is across the border in Wales, and only part of the parish is in Herefordshire.
+One curious historical twist is that St Andrew's is part of the Church of England, even though the church itself is across the border in Wales, though part of the parish is in Herefordshire.

 The Presteigne Tapestry